How to cut videos for LinkedIn

 This can be done without downloading or installing any third-party apps or potentially dodgy software.
 That’s because Clideo’s tool works solely in your web browser, whether that’s Chrome, Safari or Firefox, and from any device or platform, such as Windows, Mac, iOS or Android.

-We should also mention that it’s free, allowing you to save videos up to 500MB in size directly from LinkedIn.
+We should also mention that it’s free, allowing you to cut videos up to 500MB in size.
 Here’s how...

-To get started and save a video from LinkedIn, head over to Clideo’s Video Cutter tool.
+To get started, head over to Clideo’s Video Cutter tool.

 Cut the LinkedIn video if needed

 If you want to chop the video down in length, start by deciding where you want your video to begin and end using the green sliders.

 You can choose where to cut it visually, like this, or you can be more precise and input the specific beginning and endpoints in minutes and seconds via the time stamp boxes.

 Once that's done and you're happy with the new length, you can ‘Extract Selected’ or ‘Delete Selected’.

 If you select to extract, you’ll be able to add a fade-in and fade-out for a smoother transition effect.
 Simply tick the boxes.
 If you choose to delete, you'll instead have the option to crossfade the two remaining parts of the video.